Competitive African Rice Initiative (CARI) II

 Title: Supporting the African rice value chain (Competitive African Rice Initiative, CARI II)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Various countries in Africa; based in Nigeria
+Countries: Various African countries; based in Nigeria

 Lead executing agencies: Agricultural ministries in Nigeria, Ghana, Burkina Faso and Tanzania

-Overall term: 2013 to 2017
+Overall term: 2018 to 2021

 CARI phase II is the follow-up project to CARI I, which was commissioned by the BMZ in December of 2013 and completed in June 2018.
 The second phase is implemented by the GIZ in cooperation with Kilimo Trust and the John A. Kufuor Foundation, focusing on four major outputs: increased experience sharing amongst actors of the rice value chain; sustainably improved inclusive business relations; improved access to financial services for actors of the rice value chain; and improved policy framework for the rice value chain.
 The partner countries are Nigeria, Ghana, Tanzania and Burkina Faso.
 To support organisational exchange and coordination of development organisations such as the Alliance for a Green Revolution in Africa (AGRA), the Bill and Melinda Gates Foundation (BMGF) is co-financing the programme.
 The programme is managed from a regional coordination office based in Abuja, the capital of Nigeria.